Affinity and Alliance Groups

 This club will give ALL students a space to discuss gender inequity, regardless of gender expression.
 Projects include remote menstrual product drives, calls to congress members for reproductive rights, observing the centennial of the 19th Amendment, discussions of the feminist movement’s history of racial inequity, and more.

-• Learning Disability Group
+• Jewish Affinity Group

 • Let's Dish